 LUXURY – BAD MOOS – Dolomites Spa Resort

-Enjoy the perfect combination of relaxing wellness treatments, refreshing mountain air, and cozy, modern rooms at Sport & Kurhotel.
-Bad Moos’s thermal waters have attracted visitors for almost 300 years.
-Take in breathtaking views of the Dolomites UNESCO Heritage Site from Sport & Kurhotels indoor and outdoor pools.
-There is also a children’s pool, hot tub, sun terrace, and a relaxation area.
+This luxurious 4-star resort offers the perfect combination of relaxing wellness treatments, refreshing mountain air, and cozy, modern rooms.
+Indoor and outdoor pools at the hotel offer breathtaking views of the mountains and there is also a children’s pool, hot tub, sun terrace, and a relaxation area.

 MID-RANGE – Romantik Hotel Santer